MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

 ..
 TODO: Write section.

 ..
-Do a contour plot of a single timestamp.
+Convert the above example into a step by step tutorial.
+Do it sequentially, and have the full recipe at the end.

+We will now create a recipe from scratch.
+This recipe will plot a specific timestamp of the example air temperature data.

+Start by opening a new file in your favourite text editor, and save it as ``single_timestep_surface_air_temperature_spacial_plot.yaml``.